zytedata/zyte-autoextract/README.rst

 and actually uses it under the hood.

 Note ``from autoextract import ArticleRequest`` and its usage in the example above.
-There are several Request helper classes (TODO: document them better), which simplify building of the queries.
+There are several Request helper classes, which simplify building of the queries.

 ``request_parallel_as_completed`` and ``request_raw`` functions handle
 throttling (http 429 errors) and network errors, retrying a request in